arcanel4bs/VibeSync/README.md

 2. Find the snapshot you want to restore
 3. Click the restore icon or right-click and select "Restore"
 4. Confirm the restore operation
+5. After restoration, you can choose to "Reopen Files" or "Force Refresh" to ensure VS Code properly recognizes all file changes

 ### Managing Snapshots

 - View all snapshots in the dedicated sidebar
 - Delete unwanted snapshots by right-clicking and selecting "Delete"
 - View snapshot details by selecting it from the command palette with **VibeSync: Show All Snapshots**

+### Advanced Options

+- **Force Refresh**: If VS Code doesn't display the latest file content after restoring a snapshot, use Command Palette and select **VibeSync: Force Refresh Files**
+- **Slow Mode Restoration**: For large workspaces, enable "Slow Mode" restoration in VS Code settings (`vibesync.useSlowRestore`) to process files in batches for improved reliability
+- **Retry Attempts**: Adjust the number of retry attempts for problematic files using the `vibesync.maxRetryAttempts` setting

 ## Requirements